DanielWep/Intune-ConfigProfiles-AVD-Optimization/readme.md

 ## Windows 11/10 multi-session settings (Computer Settings only)

-> [!NOTE] User settings for Windows 11/10 multi-session are currently not supported.
+> User settings for Windows 11/10 multi-session are currently not supported.
 [See more details here.](https://docs.microsoft.com/en-us/mem/intune/fundamentals/azure-virtual-desktop-multi-session#overview)

 These settings are based on the [Virtual-Desktop-Optimization-Tool](https://github.com/The-Virtual-Desktop-Team/Virtual-Desktop-Optimization-Tool):